itaifrenkel/river_crossing_puzzle/readme.md

 ```

-Notice how the resulting plan based on svouting uses the terms left and right bank.
+Notice how the resulting plan based on scouting uses the terms left and right bank.

 ```